Åre: Winter events

 Taking advantage of the Åreskutan fell, Åre Ski Area has become the major center for alpine skiing in Sweden, sporting more than 30 modern ski-lifts.
 It hosted the Alpine World Championships in 1954, 2007 and 2019, and has hosted more than 100 FIS Alpine Ski World Cup events throughout the years.
 On 9–10 March 2012, the Freestyle FIS World Cup was held at the Slalombacken slalom course close to the village centre, and on 18 Feb 2020 a sprint race in the FIS Cross-Country World Cup was held at the same place.

 2021 Special Olympics World Winter Games

 Åre along with Östersund were initially selected to host the 2021 Special Olympics World Winter Games.
 It would have marked the first time that Sweden has ever hosted the Special Olympics.
 However, due to a variety of issues including lack of funding, on 19 December 2019, the event will not take place in Sweden.
 Instead it will take place in Kazan, Russia and was delayed to 2022.

 Winter Olympics

-Åre has also been the site for the alpine events in Sweden's eight failed bids to host the Olympic Winter Games, including for the 1984, 1988, 1992, 1994, 1998, 2002, 2022 and 2026.
+Åre has also been the site for the alpine events in Sweden's eight failed bids to host the Olympic Winter Games, including for the 1984, 1988, 1992, 1994, 1998, 2002, 2022, and 2026 editions.
 This is because Åre has the only piste in Sweden suitable for top-level downhill races.